 Months ago, for the first time in many weeks, I had tasted the fresh air of mother nature and she had, for the first time in my life, filled my lungs with hope.
 I stared at the sky for hours on end, and admired the incredible blue, the amazing texture and movement of the clouds.
 I saw the branches of the trees swaying in the wind and I felt at one with nature. l walked through the public art gallery which was filled with the magnificent works of artists past, stimulating my soul like nothing previous.

-The paintings in this room were not any I saw at that gallery – disturbingly they all seem to be distorted versions of the beauty I saw that day.
+The paintings in this room were not any I saw at that gallery – disturbingly they all seemed to be distorted versions of the beauty I saw that day.
 A beautiful, painstakingly rendered imaged of a forest with almost purple, snow-capped mountains in the background stared at me as if it had eyes.
 I then realised that the painting did indeed possess a pair of eyes, eyes that were watching my every movement.
 I jumped backwards and let out some type of yelp as I saw the eyes blink.
 I closed my own eyes and looked away.
 Next to this painting was one of a women’s face that would have been beautiful, had she possessed a pair of eyes that the painting to my left seemed to have stolen.
 Next I saw a framed squared of pure black, with nothing else except a single line of blood leaking down the entire painting, moving and creating a growing puddle on the floor.

 Questions pounded my brain into submission.
 What is this?
 What am I here?
 How could I have even entered this fucking room!?
 Am I awake?
 Is this some sort of punishment for my behaviour, a sick simulation of some sort?
 As much as I hate them for it, I probably deserve it, though my memory isn’t being of much use to me as I have no idea what I have done.
 How else should a conspiring, manipulative bastard be treated?
 Their doctors had labeled me insane with delusions of grandeur, in addition to being in a state of ‘permanent psychosis’; a disgusting, amoral being; an example of a disease to our kind.